-The Fire Safety Management (FSM) Division of the Lakeland Fire Department is headed by Fire Marshal Frank Bass.
+The Fire Safety Management (FSM) Division of the Lakeland Fire Department is headed by Fire Marshal Cheryl Edwards.
 This division of LFD is crucial to the safety mission of the department because it applies tried and true methods for fire prevention that in turn prevent serious loss of life and property.
 The division is responsible for:

 1) Plans Review